-Many people often wonder how long it takes to learn how to trade commodities.
-A hard-working person can learn the basics of trading commodities in a couple of months, but it can take a lifetime to master the ins and outs of the raw material markets.
-For a new arrival to the commodities scene, there are many things to learn and setting a timetable can be a good discipline to monitor progress.
+A hard-working person can learn the basics of commodities trading in a couple of months, but it can take a lifetime to master the ins and outs of these futures markets.
+Because there are so many things a newcomer to the markets has to be able to understand and execute, setting a timetable can help you monitor your progress.

 The One-Year Mark